-Each year, we host around 25 interns in our research groups (usually over the summer period), a number of whom go on to PhD positions here or elsewhere.
+Each year, we host a number of interns in our research groups (usually over the summer period), regularly they go on to PhD positions here or elsewhere.
 This is an opportunity for bright undergraduate and masters students considering a career in cancer research to find out what it is like to work in state-of-the-art labs alongside world-class scientists.
 Our research groups study a wide range of topics related to the cell biology of cancer and use a number of different techniques in their work, and thus provide a very valuable training experience for students.

 To apply, please contact individual group heads (a maximum of two or three only) with a copy of your CV, the name/contact details of one academic referee and a brief explanation of why you particularly want to work in their research group.
 You should also give an idea of when/for how long you would like to work in the lab, typically internships are for 2-3 months.

 To be eligible to apply, you should be an undergraduate or masters student studying a life sciences subject with a strong interest in cancer research and the possibility of doing a PhD in the future.
 You should have excellent grades and at least some lab experience already.

-Occasionally, we are able provide a small amount of funding for these posts, but in general they are unpaid positions.
-Students are also welcome to contact group leaders if they either already have or wish to apply for funding from their university (for example, Erasmus) or for a vacation scholarship, for example:
+Unfortunately, we are not able to provide funding for these posts.
+Students are welcome to contact group leaders if they either already have or wish to apply for funding from their university or for a vacation scholarship, for example:

 Biochemical Society - Summer Vacation Studentships